 pip install --upgrade dispatch

-You may prefer to install a fixed version rather than just assuming the latest, as it will allow you to better understand what is changing.
+You may prefer to install a fixed version rather than the latest, as it will allow you to control changes.

-If you're installing from source, you may have additional requirements that are unfulfilled, so take the necessary precautions of testing your environment before committing to the upgrade.
+If you're installing from source code, you may have additional unfulfilled requirements, so take the necessary precautions of testing your environment before committing to the upgrade.

 Just as during the initial setup, migrations are applied with the upgrade command.